Sirius-Yang/IMDs_WES/README.md

 Finally, various post-analyses are performed, including BHR heritage analysis and correlation analysis, convergene with GWAS signals, Cox survival analysis, Gene expression, MR analysis, annotating amino acid alterations, Proteomic-wide analysis, and PheWAS analysis.
 We have uploaded important codes for this section.

+---
 Workflow: QC -> Annotation -> Association -> PostAnalysis

-Under each directory, we further provided a README.txt in which more detailed information is provided, and the important input files or result files (that are not bed/bim/fam format) to provide a more direct visuallization.
+In each directory, we have included a README.txt file that provides more detailed information.
+We further provided important input or result files (excluding those in bed/bim/fam formats) to facilitate better visualization.